looeee/THREE.App/README.md

 ## The Camera

-By default a Perspective Camera with the following setting is created:
+By default a [PerspectiveCamera](https://threejs.org/docs/#api/en/cameras/PerspectiveCamera) with the following setting is created:

 * Field of View: 35,
 * Aspect ratio: container.clientWidth / container.clientHeight